-Our subject is Interest Rates and Payments; and “The Macrodynamic Rate of Return”.
+Our subject is Interest Rates, Interest Payments, and “The Macrodynamic Rate of Return”.

 To provide more context re interest rates and interest payments, we recite immediately the initial sentences of a treatment-to-follow of several aspects of several background and foreground aspects of the economic process.